droglenc/NCMTH207/modules/Anova-2Way/HW2.md

 **Within** |    |    |    | -  | -
 **Total**  |    | 20227.3 | -  | -  | -

-\

 **Hints:**

 1. No functions, beyond using `distrib()` to calculate p-values, will be useful for these calculations.
 1. I suggest computing appropriate df first, followed by SS.
-1. I suggest constructing a 2x2 table of treatment means and then appending group means and the grand mean.
+1. I suggest constructing a 2x2 table (Instructor as rows, Method as columns) of treatment means and then appending group means and the grand mean.
 A "pooled" mean can be computed as the mean of means if the sample sizes in the groups being pooled are equal.
 1. Examine the equations for the SS and determine which ones of these you can compute from the table of means.
 Compute these and get the others using simple addition and subtraction (from principles of how SS partition).
-1.

 ----